IzyGolstein/Aeroclub_Hackathon/README.md

 ## Project Description

-_Let's delve into the details of our email sorting project:_
+Let's delve into the details of our email sorting project:

 1. We created features - presence of reservation number, number of words - personal data, trimmed letters, highlighting key pieces, classical lemmitization, stop-words etc.
 2. We used Word2Vec to get embeddings of words.
 3. Realisation of "Cross-over CatBoost" algorithm.
 4. Making prediction.

-The Email Sorting Project aims to streamline email organization and categorization, ultimately improving productivity.
-Say goodbye to email chaos and let's get started!